 Cleaning a Fresh Tattoo

-Get a good fragrance-free, antibacterial soap.
+Get a fragrance-free, antibacterial soap.
 Clean your hands.
 Run some warm water over the tattoo, and then put a bit of soap in your hands with some water and get a nice lather.

 Gently rub that over the tattoo, then wash the soap away with water.
 If there’s a spot that’s difficult to get clean — just leave it for now and let it lift out of the wound in its own time.

-Don’t wash too often.
+Finally, don’t wash too often.
 Twice a day and after any sweaty or dirty activity should be just right.

 Covering Your Tattoo — No Bandages and No Sun